 You should ideally take Step 2 CK within 6-7 months of finishing your core clinical rotations (however we realize this is not always possible for IMG students or students with unique circumstances).
 We recommend this because you will just recently have covered Step 2 CK material during your clinical rotations and shelf exam prep.
 So, your Step 2 CK knowledge base will be recent, activated, and ready to grow!

-If you’re struggling with setting up a Step 2 CK study schedule or looking for general Step 2 CK study strategy advice, set up a trial session with our Step 2 CK team – we would be happy to help!
+If you’re struggling with setting up a Step 2 CK study schedule or looking for general Step 2 CK study strategy advice, set up a trial tutoring session with our USMLE Step 2 CK coaches – we would be happy to help!